johnfedoruk/bangular/aio/content/guide/attribute-directives.md

 <code-example path="attribute-directives/src/app/app.component.html" linenums="false" title="src/app/app.component.html (defaultColor)" region="defaultColor"></code-example>

-Angular knows that the `defaultColor` binding belongs to the `HighlightDirective` because you made it _public_ with the `@Input` decorator.
+Bangular knows that the `defaultColor` binding belongs to the `HighlightDirective` because you made it _public_ with the `@Input` decorator.

 Here's how the harness should work when you're done coding.